SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

 Below is the definition of the Hystrix command used above.
-As you can see, the `FortuneServiceCommand` class is a Hystrix command and it is intended to be used in retrieving Fortunes from a Fortune micro-service.
+As you can see, the `FortuneServiceCommand` class is a Hystrix command and is intended to be used in retrieving Fortunes from a Fortune microservice.
 It uses another service, `IFortuneService` to actually make the request.

 ```csharp
 using Steeltoe.CircuitBreaker.Hystrix;